fortigate3600/KeyL/README.md

 ## How it works
 <img width="800" height="400" alt="killSwitchMechanism" src="https://github.com/user-attachments/assets/aac92346-7d68-4f4b-8460-fb7a1a382a45" />

-The persistence mechanism is simple (and quite weak): if the logger process is killed, it gets respawned automatically by a cronjob calling launc.sh.
+The persistence mechanism is simple (and quite weak): when the machine is boot a serice launch it.
-I have hidden the .sh files in the /tmp directory.
+I have hidden the files in the /root/ directory.
 I could have made it stealthier, but this project is just for academic purposes.

-Once the main program calls KillSwitch.sh, the latter delete every file concerning us, and cleans the crojob.
+Once the main program calls KillSwitch.sh, the latter delete every file concerning us and the service.

-The make.sh script (or the toBePasted.txt) creates the files shown in the image above.
 Now, let’s dive into what the code does.

 ## Code

 It monitors every keypress and stores each key in a buffer.
-Once the buffer reaches a certain threshold, it sends the content to a Telegram bot.
+Once the buffer reaches a certain threshold, it sends the content to a chat using Telegram bot.

 Specifically, the monitorShift() function checks whether the Shift key is being held down and communicates this through a global flag to monitorKeys(), which logs the pressed keys.
 If necessary, the keys are passed through a dictionary to convert them to their uppercase equivalents.